This handy glossary will explain the terms Outpost uses throughout the app.

 Conversation Toolbar: When you're viewing any conversation, you'll see a toolbar of options at the top.
-The Mail Toolbar options include Move, Mark as Unread, Spam, Delete, and Resolve.
+The Mail Toolbar options include Move, Mark as Unread, Spam, Delete, and Archive.

 Digest: You can create digests, which are hourly or daily email notifications that summarize the current conversations in your Outpost account.
 You can customize your digests to include specific mailboxes, conversations assigned to you, etc.

 Draft: A reply or forward that hasn’t yet been sent.
 Drafts are stored in the conversation where they were created.
 Any user can access, edit, and send any draft.

 Draft Editor: When you've started a draft or return to one later to work on it, you'll be working in the Draft Editor.